Universal Counterdiabatic Driving: Approximate Local CD Driving

 Physically, this result means that for $\alpha\leq 1$ the error in approximating the AGP, which results in high energy excitations, is very large unless $\Omega(\ell)$ increases very quickly with $\ell$.
 In turn, this requisite rapid increase while keeping a fixed ratio $\mu(\ell)/\Omega(\ell)$ does not allow decreasing $\mu(\ell)$, so that the local protocol will not suppress low-energy, non-adiabatic transitions at large $\ell$.
 Conversely for $\alpha>1$ the necessary increase of $\Omega(\ell)$ to control the UV error is sufficiently slow such that $\mu(\ell)$ decreases and the local CD protocol works better and better with increasing $\ell$.

 Summarizing our discussion here we arrive at the most surprising conclusion in this work, tying the complexity of local CD protocols to the high frequency properties of the system.
-This happens despite the fact that when constructing counterdiabatic protocols, we are typically interested in suppressing the low energy excitations in the system (which set the norm of the exact AGP).
+This happens despite the fact that when constructing counterdiabatic protocols, we are typically interested in suppressing the low energy excitations in the system (which set the norm of the exact AGP in Eq. \eqref{eq:chi_lambda}).
 The same low energy excitations determine the minimal protocol time in conventional quantum annealing schemes.
 For example, if we analyze driving across a critical point, such low-energy excitations get ``frozen out'' in the Kibble-Zurek mechanism \cite{zurekCosmologicalExperimentsSuperfluid1985,Polkovnikov_2005,Dziarmaga_2005,Zurek_2005}.
 The scaling~\eqref{eqn:mu_ell_scaling} states that contrary to these expectations, performance of the local CD protocol -- at least in the Krylov space -- is tied to the high frequency response of the system.
 This suggests there is some fundamental connection between the short- and long-time dynamics as alluded to earlier.
+This point will be further developed in Section \ref{sec:long-short-time-connection}.

 Note that our results are asymptotic in nature and do not imply that approximate CD driving cannot lead to significant improvements in fidelity at finite orders $\ell$.
 There are many examples in the literature showing that this is the case in various interacting models, both quantum and classical.
 Also, for finite systems the spectral function $\Phi_\lambda(\omega)$ generally saturates at $\omega\propto N$, where $N$ is the system size, suggesting that even for the generic case $\alpha=1$ the performance of local CD protocols will inevitably start improving for $\ell>\ell^\ast\sim N$.